TheRubick/devops-exercises/topics/aws/README.md

 </b></details>

 <details>
 <summary>True or False?
-Basic lambda permissions allow you only to upload logs to Amazon CloudWatch Logs</summary><br><b>
+Basic lambda permissions allow you only to upload logs to Amazon CloudWatch Logs ✅ </summary><br><b>

 True
 </b></details>

 <details>
-<summary>What's one of the issues with the current architecture?
+<summary>What's one of the issues with the current architecture? ❎

 <img src="images/lambda/aws_lambda_direct_access.png"/>
 </summary><br><b>